How Much Does a Hair Transplant Cost in the UK?

 Choosing a UK Clinic — What to Look For

 UK hair transplant regulation is handled by the Care Quality Commission (CQC) in England, Healthcare Improvement Scotland, and equivalent bodies in Wales and Northern Ireland.
 CQC registration is mandatory for any clinic performing surgical procedures.
+Once you understand the costs, you can explore our curated list of the best hair transplant clinics in the UK.
 Beyond registration, the following are meaningful quality indicators.

 ISHRS (International Society of Hair Restoration Surgery) or ABHRS (American Board of Hair Restoration Surgery) membership indicates internationally recognised training and ethical standards — held by individual surgeons, not clinics.
 Verify the specific surgeon's credentials directly.